Kazakh President Arrives In Almaty To Meet With Counter-terrorism Task Force - Spokesman - UrduPoint

 Kazakh President Arrives In Almaty To Meet With Counter-terrorism Task Force - Spokesman

+Kazakh President Kassym-Jomart Tokayev has arrived in Almaty, the country's largest city and the epicenter of recent unrest, to meet with members of the counter-terrorism task force and the families of police and military officers killed in clashes, his spokesman Berik Uali said on Wednesday

-NUR-SULTAN (UrduPoint News / Sputnik - 12th January, 2022) SULTAN, January 12 (Sputnik) - Kazakh President Kassym-Jomart Tokayev has arrived in Almaty, the country's largest city turned the epicenter of unrest, to meet with members of the counter-terrorism task force and the families of police and military officers killed in clashes, his spokesman Berik Uali said on Wednesday.
+NUR-SULTAN (UrduPoint News / Sputnik - 12th January, 2022) - Kazakh President Kassym-Jomart Tokayev has arrived in Almaty, the country's largest city and the epicenter of recent unrest, to meet with members of the counter-terrorism task force and the families of police and military officers killed in clashes, his spokesman Berik Uali said on Wednesday.

 "We confirm that the president has arrived in Almaty.
 He attended a meeting of the task force in Almaty.
 He also met with the relatives of police officers and military, offered his condolences and handed out awards," Uali told Kazakh news website Tengrinews.